rodydacruz/ut-responsive/README.md

 # ut-responsive
-The Unitel tmais web site is not mobile responsive, i
+The Unitel tmais web site is not mobile responsive, i've made some think about IT.